-Teaching Reading and Writing in the Content Areas
+Teaching Reading and Writing in the Content Areas Three Credits LA

 This course emphasizes adolescence education teaching methods (grades 7-12) for reading, writing, and study skills in English, mathematics, social studies, science, and other subject areas.
 Attention is given to: (a) principles of reading and writing processes, (b) techniques that develop learning strategies that facilitate reading, writing, and learning through content areas, (c) assessment practices that analyze text materials and student progress, as well as (d) content area modifications for special-needs students including those who speak English as a second language.
 A field component is required.
 Prerequisite: EDUC 354

-Principles of Teaching Students with Special Needs
+Principles of Teaching Students with Special Needs Three Credits

 This course introduces students to the basic principles of instruction and classroom management, and helps them acquire teaching skills that, while appropriate and useful for all children, are essential for helping children with special needs to learn.
 Strategies for students who have learning disabilities, behavioral disorders, and mental retardation are emphasized.
 Students learn about the major research efforts that form the foundation of the body of professional knowledge in teaching, examine the generalizations and principles that are drawn from the research findings, and begin to use these principles in small-group teaching experiences with their peers and in class discussions of teaching cases.

-Prerequisite: PSYC 372 Corequisite: EDUC 374
+Prerequisite: PSYC 372

+Corequisite: EDUC 374
-Curriculum Strategies for Students with Special Needs

-This course is an introduction to content-specific strategies for teaching reading, math, and language arts to children with special needs.
-Approaches for students who have learning disabilities, behavioral disorders, and mental retardation are emphasized.
+Curriculum Strategies for Students with Special Needs Three Credits who have learning disabilities, behavioral disorders, and mental retardation are emphasized.
 Students will learn to prepare an Individualized Education Plan, to modify instructional materials to meet the needs of individual learners, to incorporate educational technology into teaching, to use curriculumbased assessment strategies, and to teach in ways that promote cognitive skill development.
 Fieldwork is required.